renoelmendorp/AVLWrapper/README.md

 For Windows, Ghostscript can be found on the [website](https://www.ghostscript.com).

 ## Usage
-For an usage example, see `example.py`
+For usage examples, see the `example.ipynb` notebook.

 ## Changing settings
 To change settings, make a local copy of the settings file: